arimger/Unity-Editor-Toolbox/README.md

 }
 ```

-##### Custom Editor Implementation
+##### Custom Editor Implementations
-- **Toolbox.Editor.ToolboxEditor** - default class, override it if you want to implement a custom Editor for your components and ScriptableObjects
+- **Toolbox.Editor.ToolboxEditor**: default class, override it if you want to implement a custom Editor for your components and ScriptableObjects
-- **Toolbox.Editor.ToolboxScriptedImporterEditor** - override it if you want to implement a custom Editor for your custom importers
+- **Toolbox.Editor.ToolboxScriptedImporterEditor**: override it if you want to implement a custom Editor for your custom importers

 ### Material Drawers <a name="materialdrawers"></a>